isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Chives.md

 <section>
 	<img title="Chives grown in pots.
 Photo by Jacqueline Chua." src="/images/Plants/Chives_JacChua.jpg">
-	<p>Chives are an easy herb that grows in both semi-shade and full sun gardens, and is a popular choice for small and upcycled containers due to its shallow roots.
+	<p>Chives are an easy herb that grows in both semi-shade and full sun gardens.
 Chives are usually harvested for their leaves, but all parts of the plant generally taste like garlic and can be added to stir-fries, salads, and soups.</p>
-	<p>A <a href="/learn-more-about-gardening/glossary/#p">perennial</a> crop with shallow root, chives are a useful addition to any edible garden, and are often planted in containers and corridor gardens. </p>
+	<p>A <a href="/learn-more-about-gardening/glossary/#p">perennial</a> crop with shallow root, chives are a useful addition to any edible garden, and are often planted in <a href="/page-index/horticulture-techniques/planting-in-containers/">containers</a>. </p>
 	<p>Chives are part of the Amaryllidaceae or onion family, which includes other popular herbs like shallots and leeks.</p>
 	<br>
 </section>